-Cuomo sexually harassed multiple female staffers in violation of state and federal law, New York attorney general concludes
+Cuomo sexually harassed multiple female staffers in violation of state and federal law, N.Y. attorney general concludes

 In all, the independent probe found that Cuomo harassed 11 women, including a state trooper whom the governor arranged to be put on his detail.

-“This investigation has revealed conduct that corrodes the very fabric and character of our state government,” James said at a news conference.
+“This investigation has revealed conduct that corrodes the very fabric and character of our state government,” James (D) said at a news conference.

 The findings were the result of a months-long investigation and interviews with 179 individuals, including women who accused the governor of misconduct, Cuomo himself and a coterie of his top advisers.